-The Mobility Monitor (short: Monitor) is a joint publication series of M-Five and the Berlin Social Science (WZB).
+The Mobility Monitor (short: Monitor) is a joint publication series of M-Five and the Berlin Social Science Center (WZB).
 The printed version of the series is published in the magazine Internationales Verkehrswesen.

 Topic and objectives